sifive/wake/share/doc/wake/basic_wake_tutorial.md

 We cannot specify explicitly the return type and type of the parameters.
 When the function body is of multi-line the return value is specified by the last line in the function.

-Functions can be defined with the keyword `global` which makes the function to be accessed outside the file where it is being defined.
+Functions can be defined with the keyword `global` which makes the function accessible from other .wake files other than the one where it is defined.

 We can arbitrarily deeply put `def` inside another `def`.
 The internal `def` is bound to the function itself and cannot be accesible outside the function.